 The services are easy to handle no matter who your host is so this makes for a push.

-HostGator offers a ticketing system that allows you to fill out information on any queries or issues you have.
+HostGator offers a ticketing system that allows you to fill out the information on any queries or issues you have.
 You will get proper answers from an expert that can provide you with help in that section through the system.
 You can also access a live chat system and a toll free number in the United States.

 BlueHost has a variety of video tutorials.
 These will show you full visual looks at how to get the most out of your BlueHost page.
 A ticketing system is also used to help you get information on what you can do to resolve any issues you might have with your BlueHost site.

 HostGator has an easier time with managing customer service so that service gets the win.
 Someone who finds hosting customer service as one of the most important things is Rich.
 See what he thinks about all of these different hosts.

 The key point about transfers is that both services will help you with getting your site moved from one domain to another.
 This is done quickly and seamlessly so you will still have full control over the features on your site.
 This improves upon how well you can get your site running online.

 However, the cost for getting a transfer will vary by each party.
 HostGator provides this as a fully free service.
 BlueHost charges $99 for you to get the transfer process taken care of properly.

 The fact that HostGator provides this for free makes that service the winner.

 HostGator has its own website building program.
 This helps you to establish a fully functional website with no added coding programs required.
 BlueHost does not offer such a feature although it should be rather easy for you to get different programs applied through the cPanel support that it comes with.